AlessandroBorges/JGLES-gen/README.md

 ```

 Today there are several tools to bind C/C++/Java to OpenGL, as GLEW and GLAD and even some more complete solutions as GLFW, SDL, JOGL and LWJGL.
-They are great tool, with years of experience added, but none of them where mainly focused to EGL and GL-ES.
+They are great tool, with years of experience added, but none of them are mainly focused to EGL and GL-ES.
 Their main task is supporting the complex and heavy weight desktop OpenGL.

 My proposal is supporting **EGL** and **GL-ES**, with focus on **Java** native bindings through **C++** and **jnigen**.